Here’s another throwback to when we were dealing with the effects of the Great Recession:

 About those lessons learned, no doubt I haven’t learned all that I need to learn, and I’m sure there are more to come, but to this point I’ve learned a few:

 For one thing, I recognized at least one huge blessing that was contained in my timely meltdown.
-As I said in the first post, I dropped off the map in May.
-From May through October, my husband and I reassessed our roles, and found a more workable long-term plan for our family.
+As I said in the first post, I dropped off the map for about six months, while my husband and I reassessed our roles, and found a more workable long-term plan for our family.

 By November, I was breathing again, just in time to shift my attention to helping my oldest son prepare for a full-time 2-year service mission for our church.
 He applied to serve and was assigned to a region that includes Northern Colorado and Southern Nebraska/Wyoming, and he was to report for training on February 8th, 2012.